Seville by Bike: The Ultimate Guide to Cycling Around

 Stop 5: Tobacco factory

-Leave the park and head towards Prado de San Sebastián.
-Go around this small part and turn left at the roundabout to head down Calle San Fernando.
-On the right there is Jardines de Murillo, a narrow park that offers shady spots to relax in before heading into the narrow streets in the maze that is the Santa Cruz neighborhood
+Following your time in the scenic park, to continue the tour, you need to head towards Prado de San Sebastián.
+Go around and turn left at the roundabout to head down Calle San Fernando.
+On the right you will see the Jardines de Murillo, which offer shady spots on a sunny day, before heading into the Santa Cruz neighborhood

-Go past this park and on the left is the old tobacco factory (Calle San Fernando, 4).
+Go past the gardens and on the left is the old tobacco factory (Calle San Fernando, 4).
 This stunning building is now a part of the University of Seville and features in Bizet’s opera Carmen.

-• From Calle San Fernando until Plaza Nueva, you will still be on a cycle path, however, it goes from being green and easy to identify to being marked with raised metal circles which are harder to see.
+Local´s tip: From Calle San Fernando until Plaza Nueva, you will still be on a cycle path.
+However, it goes from being green and easy to identify to being marked with raised metal circles which are harder to see.

 Stop 6: Plaza del Triunfo

-You may recognize this building from the screen, it was used in both Lawrence of Arabia and more recently in The Crown.
 At the bottom of the street, turn into the wide boulevard of Avenida de Constitución.
-This pedestrianized street links several key locations.
-Head down this street and on the right is the Archivo de Indias
+This is a pedestrianized street which links several key locations.
+Head down this street and on the right is the Archivo de Indias.

-This stunning building was completed in 1645 and serves as the archive of documents relating to Spain’s overseas territories and thus is one of the most important document centers in relation to the exploration of the New World.
+This stunning building dates back to 1645.
+It is of historical importance as it holds the archive of documents relating to Spain’s overseas territories and the exploration of the New World.
 Use this as the landmark to turn up Calle Fray Ceferino González and into the Plaza del Triunfo.

-• If you are looking for a place to stop for a bite to eat or to refresh, Mateos Gago, the pedestrian street directly opposite the Giralda is a good place to start.
+If you are looking for a place to stop for a bite to eat, Mateos Gago, the pedestrian street directly opposite the Giralda is a good place to start.
 Filled with bars and restaurants, it is a great place to sit back, relax and watch the world go by.

 Stop 7: Plaza Nueva

 Leave Plaza del Triunfo the same way you entered and continue down Avenida de la Constitución and follow the curve of the road until you reach a large Plaza.
-This is Plaza Nueva, home to the Ayuntamiento, the town hall and is frequently used for many markets and mini festivals throughout the year.
+This is Plaza Nueva, home to the city´s Ayuntamiento – the town hall.

 People walking around Plaza Nueva.